Book Appointment or Video Consultation online with top eye doctors

-Intermediate uveitis is commonly seen in young adults.
-The center of the inflammation often appears in the vitreous (see diagram).
+It is commonly seen in young adults.
+The center of the inflammation often appears in the vitreous.
 It has been linked to several disorders including, sarcoidosis and multiple sclerosis.

 Symptoms may occur suddenly and get worse quickly, though in some cases, they develop gradually.
 They may affect one or both eyes.
 Occasionally, there are no symptoms, and signs of uveitis are observed on a routine eye exam.